Mohammad-Ali-Haider/ip-dropper/README.md

 npm install
 ```

-This installs all necessary dependencies for the frontend, backend, and Electron app.
+This installs all necessary dependencies for the frontend, backend, and Electron app using npm workspaces.

 ### 3. Run the Application